Forward-Lang/project-management/README.md

 ## TODO

+- [ ] add option to sort by dopamine, increasing productivity for people with ADHD
 - [ ] add a text form, so that others can input their repos
 - [ ] add task dependencies functionality
 - [ ] add buttons to change view mode: Quarter Day, Half Day, Day, Week, Month